Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Assess the source environment

-In the assessment phase, you determine the requirements and dependencies of the resources that you want to migrate.
+In the assessment phase, you determine the requirements and dependencies to migrate your source environment to Google Cloud.

 The assessment phase consists of the following tasks: